Carbon – putting Britain on track to a net zero carbon future

 Manufactured by Faresin and supplied by plant hire company Flannery, the environmentally friendly electric drive unit provides the same performance as an equivalent conventional model but without the noise and emissions of a combustion engine.
 It delivers a range of further benefits including reduced charging times and notable savings in maintenance when compared to a combustion engine telehandler.

 HS2 is also pioneering a low carbon concrete to reduce construction carbon emissions.
-It lowers CO2 by 42%.
+It lowers carbon dioxide by 42%.
 Residual carbon is then offset to meet the Carbon Neutral Protocol.

 HS2 Ltd has been recognised for its plans to minimise the project’s environmental impact.
 We were awarded an ISO 14001 certificate from Lloyd’s Register of Quality Assurance for our work in areas such as carbon emissions, air and water quality, biodiversity and waste.